Procedure: ANU art collection and Drill Hall Gallery

 - Requests for loans of art works outside the University should be made to the Director and are subject to approval by the Curator (Collection).

 - The policy in relation to acquisitions is:

 - to purchase or accept gifts of works of art by significant artists;

-- to acquire recent works of significant contemporary Australian artists who are already represented in the Collection with earlier works and of those artists who have specific links with the ANU;
+- to acquire recent works of significant contemporary Australian artists who are already represented in the Collection and of artists who have specific links with the ANU;

 - to give special consideration to the acquisition of at least one significant work by an emerging Australian artist every year;